FILTER BY TAG

 5. Replace each screw in its hole and tighten with a screwdriver until the cover is secure.
 To avoid damaging the terminal, do not over-tighten the screws.

-Before connecting and powering the terminal, you must connect the multifunctional connector cable to the terminal.
-For more information, see Connecting the Multifunctional Connector Cable to the PAX Terminal.
+Before connecting and powering the PAX terminal, ensure that the multifunctional connector cable is securely attached to the terminal.
+For more information, see Connect the Multifunctional Connector Cable to the PAX Terminal.

 1. Insert the small plug on the USB Type-C cable into the Type-C port (power input) on the multifunctional connector cable.